corda/corda-docs-portal/usage-docs/pushing-page-changes.md

 * Push your changes to your repository
 * Issue a pull request

+You can stop reading here...

-## If you are working on a private copy of the repository
+## If you are working on a private copy of the public repository

-* The repository is current private, so forking is fine and you can ignore this section for the time being. *
+_The repository is currently private, so you fork without issue and you can ignore this section for the time being._

+### Stop here!

 Github does not allow private forks of public repositories.